ali5ter/cli_taxo/README.md

 * The type of taxonomy, i.e. action based, object/resource based, mix of both
 * The consistency of the language used

-Assuming a successful taxonomy can successfully be established, it is output in different ways:
+Assuming a taxonomy can be successfully established, it is output in different ways:
 * A simple ASCII tree diagram
-* Comma seperated values for integration with other tools
+* Comma seperated values for integration with other tools (like d3js)
-* A very simple, headerless, markdown table
+* A very simple, headerless, markdown table (useful for use in wiki's or MD docs)
 * A Bash autocompletion script

 **Note: While this script can generate a Bash autocomplete script, it is rudimentary.
 However it can still significantly aid the developer experience of a CLI where tab completion doesn't already exist.**